cisco/mindmeld/docs/source/userguide/parser.rst

 Test out the preconfigured parser and experiment with different configuration settings, using the :doc:`food ordering blueprint <../blueprints/food_ordering>` as a sandbox.
 Study the blueprint's application file (``app.py``) for examples on how to use parser output within :term:`dialogue state handlers <dialogue state handler>`.
 Continue this exercise until you the language parser and its capabilities feel familiar to you.

 Your app should exhibit decent baseline parsing accuracy out-of-the-box using default parser settings.
 To improve its accuracy further, you can optimize the parser settings for the nature of your data.
-If you decide to experiment in this way, run your parser in an advanced configuration as described in the next section.
+If you decide to experiment in this way, run your parser using an advanced configuration as described in the next section.

 .. _advanced_parser_config: